 The Austfonna Glacier is a large ice cap.
 On the surface, meltwater forms streams during the summer, which descend on the front of the glacier – forming spectacular waterfalls in some places.
 These glaciers have been the same for hundreds and thousands of years.
 Time certainly stands still here.
 It looks like something out of a fairytale or the surface of another planet.
 The best time to travel here is from the beginning of March till October.

 Take a glance at more of our magnificent landscape.
-Our nature photographs you can license or buy as fine art photographic prints as wall art online.
+Our nature photographs you can buy as fine art photographic prints as wall art online.
 Stock photo licensing is easy.

 Fantastic capture of this glacier.
 I am sure that looks awesome as panoramic photo print.

 Oh yes, this galcier looks great on a large metal photo print.
 Thank you. 😀

 That glacier is endless Andrea.
 Hope it grows back again in the future!
 Thanks so much.